 I’ve written before about 2026 McGraw Avenue, the house in the Bronx where I grew up, and in my mind’s eye I can still see every room, nook and cranny.
 (See Parkchester, Celebrate Me Home, Fluffy, or How I Got My Dog, and Mr Bucco and the Ginger Cat)

 And now I even think wistfully about the basement!

-Our basement had no TV or “entertainment center”, no wet-bar, and no fancy exercise machines.
+Our basement had no TV or “entertainment center”, no wet-bar, and no fancy exercise equipment.
 In those days if you wanted exercise you took a walk around the block.

 And next to the washing machine was a big laundry sink where my mother bathed the dog.
-(Not an animal lover herself her tolerated pets in the house for our sake.
+(Not an animal lover herself, she tolerated pets in the house for our sake.
 See Fluffy and the Alligator Shoes)

 At the back of the basement was a door that opened to a few steps leading up to the garden, and once on those basement steps our cat delivered one of her litters.
 Where else that cat birthed a litter is another story!

 And in anticipation of winter every year, stored in another corner were the snow tires for our car and for the cars of relatives who didn’t have a garage or basement of their own.